cdobrich/glacier-rsync-encrypted/README.md

 If your Linux system does not offer the package, here is a simple workaround to install the python awscli tool.

-To install the AWS CLI on Ubuntu, you can follow these steps:
+To install the `awscli` on Ubuntu, you can follow these steps:

 ```
 sudo apt update